nasa-jpl/MoonDiff/README.md

  1. Copy your ssl key and cert to nginx/
  1. Update your server name in nginx/default.conf
  1. Serve with `docker-compose up --build`
+ 1. Optional: In admin under Sites, rename the example.com site to the name of your site
+ 1. Optional: In the under Machina, create a discussion forum

 ## Clearing the database